EddyDezuraud/scrape-google-images/README.md

 # google-images-scraper
-Scrape images from Google Images with ease using this customizable Node.js package.
+A Node.js package for scraping images from Google Images